-International students should generally be 18 years of age or above at the time of their course commencement at the Institute.
-Under 18 students should have acceptable arrangements for their accommodation, support, and general welfare for the student visa duration or until they turn 18 (whichever happens first) as per the ESOS Act and National Code.
+International students should generally be 18 or above at the time of their course commencement at the Institute.
+Under 18 students should have acceptable accommodation, support, and general welfare arrangements for the student visa duration or until they turn 18 (whichever happens first) as per the ESOS Act and National Code.

 Employment outcomes resulting from the completion of this course may include the following roles:

 After achieving this qualification, candidate may be eligible to undertake a Bachelor’s degree in Business or equivalent degree.

 This course is delivered through face-to-face/classroom and online learning.
 Delivery of this qualification will combine theory-based material and practical sessions and independent learning, involving small discussion groups, individual and team activities and practical projects.